 In the world of yoga we call the passing of a guru her mahasamadhi, the intentional leaving of the physical body for enlightenment.
 Last month (September 13, 2014) I lost one of my dearest gurus, who similarly left his body without any apparent struggle, in the comfort of his bed.
-He wouldn't of called himself a yogi, he identified more with the Marlboro Man, who he physically resembled.
+He wouldn't have called himself a yogi, he identified more with the Marlboro Man, who he physically resembled.
 He didn't smoke cigarettes, but he had a deep voice and was deeply identified with his own masculinity, and I could imagine him on a billboard in the 70's, riding a shadowy horse into a manly sunset.

 Jerry Schrader was my photography mentor.
 When I decided to try making money photographing weddings just after year 2000, I reached out to a handful of wedding photographers in Massachusetts seeking work as an assistant, to learn the trade.
 Jerry was the only one to bother answering, and he told me that his wife Deborah was his assistant, but if I could teach him Photoshop he would teach me about the business.
 Through the years I ended up building him a website and getting him a little green medicine sometimes, and he ended up teaching me about life, and how to be a photographer.